 - In 2016, 70 people died while taking a selfie and that number is on the rise.
 These selfies that end up causing death have been nicknamed “killfies”!

 - The earliest known photographic self-portrait (selfie) was taken by Robert Cornelius in 1839.
 American photographer Robert Cornelius took a daguerreotype of himself in 1839 and even wrote on the back ‘the first light Picture ever taken.’

-- According to Google, 24 million selfies were uploaded to social media in 2018.
+- According to Google, 24 million selfies were uploaded to social media last year.

 - In a lifetime, the average person will take 25,000 selfies.

 - Men Who Post Selfies Are More Likely To Be Narcissistic Or Psychopathic!

 - When the instant Polaroid cameras arrived, more and more people began to experiment with photography as a hobby and a way of preserving certain life events.
 The habit even made its way into the movies, such as the 1991 film “Thelma & Louise,” where the two lead characters use a Polaroid camera to take what we now call a ‘selfie’ before embarking on a disastrous road trip.

 - The Word “Selfie” Was Actually Invented By A Drunk Man in 2002.
 In Australia, Sept.
 13, 2002, in an internet forum there appeared the following post by Nathan Hope: “Um, drunk at a mates 21st, I tripped ofer (sic) and landed lip first (with front teeth coming a very close second) on a set of steps.
 I had a hole about 1cm long right through my bottom lip.
 And sorry about the focus, it was a selfie.”